butchwarns/utilities/ci_cd/packaging/mac/readme.txt

-TODO!
 Plug-Ins will be installed system-wide under "/Library/Audio/Plug-Ins/VST".

-Existing installations will be overwritten!
+Existing installations will be OVERWRITTEN!